 Jim and Vicki Chu Legacy Award

-The purpose of the Jim and Vicki Chu Legacy Award is to provide support for students in the Law Enforcement Studies Diploma (LESD) program to participate in an established JIBC international learning exchange experience (i.e, LESD International Exchange with Waterford Institute of Technology).
+The purpose of the Jim and Vicki Chu Legacy Award is to provide support for students in the Law Enforcement Studies Diploma (LESD) or Bachelor of Law Enforcement Studies (BLES) programs to participate in an established JIBC international learning exchange experience (i.e, LESD International Exchange with the Waterford Institute of Technology and BLES International Exchange with the University of Portsmouth).

 The Jim and Vicki Chu Legacy Award will be one award annually of $4,000.

-Proudly supported by the Peter & Joanne Brown Foundation and The JIBC Foundation
+Proudly supported by the Peter & Joanne Brown Foundation and through The JIBC Foundation

 - Demonstrate commitment to the international learning experience

-- Students are encouraged to apply to more than one international exchange award (i.e. Law Enforcement Studies Diploma (LESD) International Exchange Scholarship and/or Jim and Vicki Chu Legacy Award); however, selected recipients will be limited to one international exchange award allocation.
+- Students are encouraged to apply to more than one international exchange award (i.e. Law Enforcement Studies Diploma (LESD) or Bachelor of Law Enforcement Students (BLES) International Exchange Scholarship and/or Jim and Vicki Chu Legacy Award); however, selected recipients will be limited to one international exchange award allocation.
 Multiple Exchange Scholarships cannot be combined.

 Annually there is one application deadline: